scassius/lil-orm/README.md

 - **JSON Query Support**: New capabilities for querying JSON fields with functions like `jsonEquals` and `jsonContains`.
 - **Expanded Type Support**: Increased range of supported data types.
 - **Lifecycle Hooks**: Added `OnInsert` and `OnUpdate` hooks for custom logic during data operations.
+- **Query Grouping**: Support for complex query constructions with parenthetical grouping, allowing for advanced logical combinations.
+- **Transaction Support**: Enhanced support for transactional operations, ensuring data integrity across multiple operations.
+- **Bulk Insert**: Added capability for bulk inserting data, improving efficiency for large data operations.

 ### Changes
 - **API Overhaul**: Many APIs have been changed or updated to improve usability and efficiency.
-Check the documentation for migration guides.

 ## Version 2.0.0